Written by Annika Olsson / August 9, 2019

 Here in Tjörnedala hiking area, it is beautiful all year round.
 Although it was a gray and slightly rainy day that I walked here, so nature was so beautiful.

-The cows still went out on the bait, so I had to pay a little attention to where I put my feet.
-The soft, fresh cucumbers testified that it was still a lot of nutrients in the lush grass.
+The cows were still out on the pasture, so I had to pay a little attention to where I put my feet.
+The soft, fresh cocoons testified that there was still plenty of nutrients in the lush grass.
 Probably much better than it was earlier this summer.

 In the cute little bay were two white swans and looked to look for food continuously at the bottom of the sea.
 Like two white balls, I saw them bobbing on the gray water surface.